Twisted (co)homology of non-orientable Weyl semimetals: Background

 Finally, the surface topology can also be framed in terms of cohomology, allowing for a more direct physical interpretation.
 This is achieved by another application of Poincaré duality, with the key difference that the first homology groups are dualised to \emph{first} instead of second cohomology groups due to the two-dimensional nature of the surface Brillouin zone.
 The dual of the homology sequence in Eq.~\eqref{eq:surface-homology-sequence} is then equivalent to the following Mayer--Vietoris sequence:

+where the two groups on the left hand side precisely classify the different surface states of the three-dimensional Chern insulators and semimetals appearing in Eq.~\eqref{eq:semimetal-MV-symbolic}.
 As a small note, the group to the left of this sequence is formally non-zero in the full Mayer--Vietoris sequence due to the low dimensionality, but since it maps trivially into $H^1(\TT^2)$, the interpretation is unchanged.

-Physically speaking, the appearance of first cohomology groups in this sequence implies that the surface invariants in these systems can be calculated by integration of 1-forms; for example, as illustrated in Fig.~\ref{fig:physics_vs_cohomology}(b), the topological charge of a projected Weyl node $\tilde{w}$ can be calculated as a winding number of the Berry phase on a small circle $S_{\tilde{w}}^1$ enclosing it.
+Physically speaking, the appearance of first cohomology groups in this sequence implies that the surface invariants in these systems can be calculated by integration of 1-forms; for example, as illustrated in Fig.~\ref{fig:physics_vs_cohomology}(b), the topological charge of a projected Weyl node $\tilde{w}$ can be calculated as a winding number of the Berry phase (of the projected two-dimensional surface Hamiltonian) on a small circle $S_{\tilde{w}}^1$ enclosing it~\cite{weylreview}.